 - My podcast website’s theme was purchased through Studiopress.

-- I use Canva for all of my website images.
+- I use Canva for all of my website images and social media graphics.

 - I use ConvertKit to collect email addresses and send emails to listeners.

-- I use Calendly to schedule guest interviews and I’m still on the free plan.
+- I use Calendly to schedule guest interviews the easy way and I’m still on the free plan.

 - I record our episodes with Ecamm’s Call Recorder for Skype.